-Formerly known as the Australian Federation of University Women Inc. (AFUW), the Australian Federation of Graduate Women (AFGW) is the national federation of associations of Graduate Women.
-As such it links women across Australia through its State and Territory Associations (STAs) and local branches to work in friendship, cooperation and understanding with each other and the network of women graduates worldwide, with a focus on working through initiatives in education for the advancement and wellbeing of women and girls.
+Formerly known as the Australian Federation of University Women Inc. (AFUW), the Australian Federation of Graduate Women (AFGW) was the national federation of associations of Graduate Women.
+In 2019 it reconstituted as Australian Graduate Women (AGW) – a national membership-based organisation that is the national voice of graduate women working through initiatives in education for the advancement and wellbeing of women and girls.
+It links women across Australia with each other and the network of women graduates worldwide that are members of the Graduate Women International (GWI).

-AFGW is one of over 60 national federations and associations across all geographic regions that are members of the Graduate Women International (GWI).
+Graduate Women International (GWI), founded in 1919 as the International Federation of University (IFUW), is a worldwide, non-governmental organisation of women graduates that advocates for women’s rights, equality and empowerment through access to quality secondary and tertiary education, and training.
 GWI has consultative status with the United Nations Economic and Social Council (ECOSOC), the International Labour Organization (ILO) and the United Nations Educational, Scientific and Cultural Organization (UNESCO).
 This enables GWI to advocate up to the highest levels, to promote the right to quality education of all girls and women.

-AFUW-SA Inc. (under its earlier name) began raising scholarship funds in the 1920s, initially from a levy on membership subscriptions and then using some of the proceeds of the academic dress hiring service, which commenced in 1935.
-The trustees of the AFUW-SA Inc. Trust Fund operated an academic dress hiring service, based at the University of Adelaide, from 1935 to 2009.
-Since the academic wear hiring service ceased in 2009, the main sources of income are investment returns, donations and bequests.
+AFUW-SA Inc. (under its earlier names) began raising scholarship funds in the 1920s, initially from a levy on membership subscriptions and then using some of the proceeds of the academic dress hiring service.
+Members and founding trustees of the AFUW-SA Inc. Trust Fund operated the academic dress hiring service based at the University of Adelaide from 1935 to 2009.
+Since the academic dress hiring service ceased operations in 2009, the main sources of income for the Trust Fund are investment returns, donations and bequests.

-Find out more about Graduate Women International (GWI) http://www.graduatewomen.org
+Find out more about Graduate Women International:

-Find out more about Australian Federation of Graduate Women (AFGW) http://afgw.org.au
+Find out more about Australian Graduate Women: